crypto101/book/hash-functions.rst

 Modern attacks on weak password systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To a modern attack, salts quite simply don't help.
+To a modern attack, :term:`salt`\s quite simply don't help.
 Modern attacks take advantage of the fact that the hash function being used is easy to compute.
-Using faster hardware, in particular video cards, we can simply enumerate all of the passwords, regardless of salt.
+Using faster hardware, in particular video cards, we can simply enumerate all of the passwords, regardless of :term:`salt`.

 TODO: more concrete performance numbers about GPUs

-Salts may make precomputed attacks impossible, but they do very little against an attacker that actually knows the salt.
-One approach you might be inclined to take is to attempt to hide the salt from the attacker.
+:term:`Salt <salt>`\s may make precomputed attacks impossible, but they do very little against an attacker that actually knows the :term:`salt`.
+One approach you might be inclined to take is to attempt to hide the :term:`salt` from the attacker.
-This typically isn't very useful: if an attacker can manage to access the database, attempts to hide the salt are unlikely to be successful.
+This typically isn't very useful: if an attacker can manage to access the database, attempts to hide the :term:`salt` are unlikely to be successful.
 Like many ineffective home-grown crypto schemes, this only protects against an incredibly improbable event.
 It would be much more useful to just use a good password store to begin with, than trying to fix a